bodinaren/maplestory-skills/readme.md

 [Try it out!](http://bodinaren.github.io/maplestory-skills)

-## How do I put this one my site or blog?
+## How do I put this on my site or blog?

 Head over to the [website](http://bodinaren.github.io/maplestory-skills) and use the editor to generate your own skill chart.
 Just paste the resulting code into your website or blog and you're good to go!

 ## Advanced usage (editable)

 So you want the editor on your site?
-No problem, but let's start with a fair warning.
+Not a problem, my own site above use exactly these steps shown below.
+But first, let's start with a warning.

 >This repository use semver versioning, but **only for basic charts usage**!
 Breaking changes to the below usages can happen between any minor version (but not patch).